Join My Academy For Just $4.99/Month!

 That isn’t to say that you won’t make drastic improvements quickly especially if you’re not a naturally talented writer or dabbled in sales copy before.

-You will pick up on strategies and theory that very few people know to begin with.
+You will pick up on strategies and theories that very few people know to begin with.

 I once read an awesome self-help book called The 48 Laws of Power and one of the paradigms was sharpening the axe.